alphaprime-dev/sqlalchemy-temp/README.unittests.rst

 =================

 The tox runner is using pytest to invoke the test suite.
-Within the realm of pytest, SQLAlchemy itself is adding a large series of option and customizations to the pytest runner using plugin points, to allow for SQLAlchemy's multiple database support, database setup/teardown and connectivity, multi process support, as well as lots of skip / database selection rules.
+Within the realm of pytest, ilikesql itself is adding a large series of option and customizations to the pytest runner using plugin points, to allow for ilikesql's multiple database support, database setup/teardown and connectivity, multi process support, as well as lots of skip / database selection rules.